Corinna Spencer-Scheurich, Director

 Patricia assists with casework and is the main contact for all of our Spanish-speaking clients.
 She has long advocated for the rights of working people, working as a family service worker and a parent involvement coordinator at the Oregon Child Development Coalition’s Migrant Seasonal Head Start program.
 Before moving to the U.S., Pati worked for a radio station in her native Mexico, and as a producer of educational programming in Mexico City.

-Mayra is an Oregon native from Hood River.
+Mayra is a lifelong Oregonian from Hood River.
 As the daughter of migrant parents, Mayra learned at a very young age the injustices that many low-income workers face.
 She developed a strong interest in the legal aspect of workers' rights, ultimately paving her path to attend law school.
-She recently graduated from DePaul University College of Law in Chicago and previously attended Willamette University where she received her BA in Economics and Spanish.
+She graduated from DePaul University College of Law in Chicago and previously attended Willamette University where she received her BA in Economics and Spanish.
 Mayra is a member of the Oregon bar.

 Danya is the lead on our Immigration Client Support Project, and helps inform the community about their workplace rights and our services, while strengthening our ability to address our clients’ immigration needs and threats.